cldwalker/logseq-query/README.md

 |            task |         lq |                  |                      Todos that contain one of the markers |
 Total: 7

-# Queries can be run by their :name
+# Queries run by their :name
 $ lq q content-search foo
 ...

-# If two queries that have the same base name, invoke their full name i.e. :namespace/:name
+# If two queries have the same :name, invoke their full name i.e. :namespace/:name
 $ lq q lq/content-search foo

+# Queries can be exported and used in logseq!
+Here we copy that to osx's clipboard
+$ lq q content-search -e | pbcopy

+# List rules including ones you define
 $ lq rules

 |             :name | :namespace |                                                             :desc |